NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/neon-phenology-temp/02-drivers-pheno-change-temp/02-drivers-pheno-change-temp.md

 In the context of phenology, minimum temperatures might be very important if you are interested in a species that is very frost susceptible.
 Any days with a minimum temperature below 0C could dramatically change the phenophase.
-For other species or climates, maximum thresholds may be very important.
-Or you might be most interested in the daily mean.
+For other species or meteorological zones, maximum thresholds may be very important.
+Or you might be mostinterested in the daily mean.

 And note that you can combine different input values with different aggregation functions - for example, you could calculate the minimum of the half-hourly